-This statement sets out the steps that Ordnance Survey Limited has undertaken, and is continuing to take, to ensure that modern slavery or human trafficking is not taking place within our business or supply chain.
+This statement sets out the steps Ordnance Survey Limited (OS) has undertaken, and is continuing to take, to ensure modern slavery or human trafficking is not taking place within our business or supply chain.

-Ordnance Survey Limited has a zero-tolerance approach to any form of modern slavery.
+OS has a zero-tolerance approach to any form of modern slavery.
 We are committed to acting in an ethical manner, with integrity and transparency in all business dealings.

-We are committed to creating effective systems and controls in place to safeguard against any form of modern slavery taking place within the business or our supply chain and impose those same high standards on our contractors, suppliers and other business partners.
+We are committed to creating effective systems and controls to safeguard against any form of modern slavery taking place within the business or our supply chain and impose those same high standards on our contractors, suppliers, and other business partners.

-COMPANY STRUCTURE AND SUPPLY CHAINS
+COMPANY ACTIVITY, STRUCTURE AND SUPPLY CHAINS